strncat/strncat.github.io/_posts/math/2023-12-04-explicit-representation.markdown

 ---
 <!------------------------------------------------------------------------------------>
 <h4><b>The Explicit Representation</b></h4>
-In the explicit representation, we have a list of points represeting the shape.
+In the explicit representation, we have a list of points representing the shape.
 It often includes the normals as well.
 We can easily represent whatever shape we like.
 It is much easier to describe a complex shape with a list of points than trying to find an implicit form.
-One of the most popular explicit representation is the polygen mesh where we store the vertices and the polygons (triangles or quads) that the vertices make up.
+One of the most popular explicit representation is the polygon mesh where we store the vertices and the polygons (triangles or quads) that the vertices make up.

 <br>
 <br>